Excessive daytime sleepiness despite sufficient night-time sleep

 Idiopathic Hypersomnia; a personal experience

 I set up Hypersomnia UK after my own personal experience of getting diagnosed and treated for Idiopathic Hypersomnia in the UK.
-At that time few information sources existed for this illness mainly in Australia and the USA.
+Few sources existed for patients with IH mainly in Australia and the USA.

-Patients with Idiopathic Hypersomnia have a reduced quality of life.
-The illness puts pressure on relationships, work and pleasure.
+Patients with Idiopathic Hypersomnia (IH) have a reduced quality of life.
+The illness puts pressure on all aspects of a patients life.
 Patients are also unlikely to meet another sufferer by chance due to its rarity.
 This makes for a very isolating illness.

 What is Idiopathic Hypersomnia?

 Idiopathic Hypersomnia (IH) is a rare Central Nervous System (CNS) disorder.
-It manifests as a problem with needing too much and inopportune sleep, along with other issues including daytime sleepiness (EDS), which can appear like a loss of alertness rather than sleepiness.
+It manifests as a problem with needing too much and inopportune sleep, along with other issues including daytime sleepiness (EDS) which can appear like a loss of alertness rather than sleepiness.
 This decreased alertness makes it harder to work, drive or have a social life.
+There are also issues with awakening and transitioning from sleep to awake, known as sleep drunkenness.

 A rare disease is one where less than 1 in 2,500 people in the UK or 3 in 10,000 in Europe have it.
 For IH, that figure is around 1 in 25,000, though the true prevalence, and patient numbers are unknown.